nantonel/nantonel.github.io/_posts/2020-02-26-Notes-on-forward-backward-algorithm.md

 ### References

+<a name="1"></a>[1] Bilmes, Jeff A. "A gentle tutorial of the EM algorithm and its application to parameter estimation for Gaussian mixture and hidden Markov models."
+International Computer Science Institute 4.510 (1998): 126.

-[1] Liporace, L. "Maximum likelihood estimation for multivariate observations of Markov sources."
+<a name="2"></a>[2] Liporace, L. "Maximum likelihood estimation for multivariate observations of Markov sources."
 IEEE Transactions on Information Theory 28.5 (1982): 729-734.

-[2] Devijver, Pierre A. "Baum's forward-backward algorithm revisited."
+<a name="3"></a>[3] Devijver, Pierre A. "Baum's forward-backward algorithm revisited."
 Pattern Recognition Letters 3.6 (1985): 369-373.

-[3] Bilmes, Jeff A. "A gentle tutorial of the EM algorithm and its application to parameter estimation for Gaussian mixture and hidden Markov models."
-International Computer Science Institute 4.510 (1998): 126.